mholyk8/mholyk8/README.md

     🌱 I am learning the React library for JavaScript.

-    👯 I am looking to network with other coders 🙂
+    👯 I am looking to network with other coders. 🙂

 <!--
 **mholyk8/mholyk8** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.